-Finally, with reference to the Resolution regulatory framework, in application of the European Directive establishing a framework for the reorganisation and resolution of credit institutions and investment firms (so-called Bank Recovery and Resolution Directive - BRRD), during the 2022 Resolution Cycle, discussions continued with the SRB (Single Resolution Board), in order to define the MREL (Minimum Requirement of Eligible Liabilities) target to be assigned to the Group.
-These targets are defined in compliance with the regulatory changes introduced by the so-called Banking packages, and therefore replace the previous decisions adopted by the SRB on the matter.
+Lastly, with reference to the Resolution regulatory framework, in application of the European Directive establishing a framework for the recovery and resolution of credit institutions and investment firms (the so-called BRRD), during the 2023 Resolution Cycle discussions continued with the SRB (Single Resolution Board), in order to define the MREL (Minimum Requirement of Eligible Liabilities) targets to be assigned to the Group.
+These targets were defined in compliance with the regulatory changes introduced by the so-called Banking Packages, and therefore replace the previous decisions adopted by the SRB on the matter.

-The determination of the MREL requirement was communicated to the Parent Company in April 2023.
+The determination of the MREL requirement was communicated to the Parent Company on 27 March 2024.
 For details, please refer to the section "Significant events in the year" of this Report.

-ICAAP and ILAAP
+6.4 - ICAAP and ILAAP